drduh/YubiKey-Guide/README.md

 Create a shortcut that points to `gpg-connect-agent /bye` and place it in your startup folder to make sure the agent starts after a system shutdown.

 Now you can use PuTTY for public key SSH authentication.
-When the server asks for public key verification, PuTTY will foward the request to GPG, whcih will prompt you for your PIN and authorize the login using your YubiKey.
+When the server asks for public key verification, PuTTY will forward the request to GPG, which will prompt you for your PIN and authorize the login using your YubiKey.

 # Troubleshooting